KeithLaker/KeithLaker.github.io/Workshops/movie-stream-story/targeting-customers/targeting-customers.md

     AND FIRST(family.quarter_name) = LAST(family.quarter_name)
     ```

 **Note:** We are defining "family-related" genres as comedy, crime and drama as you can see in the above definition.
-The above means we are now looking for rows with at least one comedy movie, at least one drama movie and at least one family movie within a given quarter.
+The above means we are now looking for rows with at least one comedy movie, a crime movie and at least one family movie within a given quarter.
 Essentially we are looking for a specific pattern of movie streaming.

 1. If we insert the above into our first pattern matching query, we can then paste the following code into our SQL Worksheet: